xianggebenben/Junxiang_Wang.github.io/_portfolio/portfolio-3.md

 # **Python Library for Graph Source Localization**
-A new Python library [GraphSL](https://github.com/xianggebenben/GraphSL) is developed to support the research of the raph source localization problem.
+A new Python library [GraphSL](https://github.com/xianggebenben/GraphSL) is developed to support the research of the graph source localization problem.
 The documentation is available [here](https://graphsl.readthedocs.io/en/latest/#).
 Feel free to contact me if you have any questions.